kosukeimai/wru/README.md

 #      10      Morse    DC  0    001 001301  3005           29   1   Rep   2   0.9054 0.04310000 0.02060000 0.00720000  0.02370
 ```

-In order to predict race/ethnicity based on surnames AND geolocation, first request a U.S. Census API key from [http://api.census.gov/data/key_signup.html](http://api.census.gov/data/key_signup.html).
-Once you have an API key, you can use the package to download relevant Census geographic data on demand and condition race/ethnicity predictions on voters' geolocation (county, tract, and block currently supported).
+In order to predict race/ethnicity based on surnames AND geolocation, first request a U.S. Census API key [here](http://api.census.gov/data/key_signup.html).
+Once you have an API key, you can use the package to download relevant Census geographic data on demand and condition race/ethnicity predictions on geolocation (county, tract, or block).

-The following example predicts the race/ethnicity of voters based on their surnames, which Census tract they reside in (census.geo = "tract"), and which party they are registered with (party = "PID").
+The following example predicts the race/ethnicity of voters based on their surnames, Census tract of residence (census.geo = "tract"), and which party registration (party = "PID").
 Note that a valid API key must be provided in the input parameter 'census.key' in order for the function to download the relevant tract-level data.
 ```r
 library(wru)
 data(voters)